 - stomach fullness

 - Blue-green to black skin discoloration

-- pain, redness, soreness, or sloughing of skin at place of injection
+- pain, redness, soreness, or sloughing of the skin at the injection site

 - sores, welting, or blisters

 Other side effects not listed may also occur in some patients.
 If you notice any other effects, check with your healthcare professional.

 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

 - Drug Images